ptakdotio/alt-tcm-frontend/README.md

 ## How do I use it?

-Just go to <http://tcm.ptak.io/> and give it a try!
+Just [click here](http://tcm.ptak.io/) and give it a try!

 ## Why did you make this?

-I find TCM's web interface a little bit cumbersome to use.
-You can't filter on every available genre or by release year, and clicking on a movie takes you to a new webpage.
+I find TCM's web interface kind of cumbersome.
+You can't filter on more than one genre or by release year, and clicking on a movie takes you to a new webpage.
 I would rather just see a filterable, sortable list of what is available, which is what this page does.

 ## Why isn't there an option to filter by such-and-such?